pkarsy/rfboot/help/Installation.md

 > git clone https://github.com/pkarsy/mCC1101.git
 ```

-Linux by default does not give permission (to regular users) to
-access the Serial ports, neither the ISP programmers.
-To fix it:
+Linux by default does not give permission (to regular users) to access the Serial ports, neither the ISP programmers.
+To change this for Serial port:

-- Serial port
 ```bash
 > sudo adduser myusername dialout
 ```
 You need to logout and login again for the changes to take effect.
-- ISP programmer
+For ISP programmer:
 ```bash
 > sudo nano /etc/udev/rules.d/99-isp.rules
 ```

 Add the lines
 ```sh
 # USBasp